diantyapitaloka/Variable-PHP/README.md

 ?>
 ```

 If you want to output information to the screen, it's easy to do by using the echo statement.
-In the example below, you can see the PHP variables used in the echo statement.
+Find in the example below, you can see the PHP variables used in the echo statement.
 The result is the output of the statement text and the value that has been assigned to the variable $name.

 ```
 <?php